Magic 1998 - 2015

 By 2003, the station had reverted to an oldies format.

-The Magic Network no longer came from London and started to broadcast from the Metro Radio / Magic 1152 studios in Newcastle.
+The Magic Network no longer came from London and started to broadcast from the Magic 1152 (Metro Radio) studios in Newcastle.

-In 2006, more networking was introduced, as the Magic stations started to only broadcast their Breakfast shows from their local studios.
+In 2006, more networking was introduced, as the Magic stations started to only broadcast their Breakfast Shows from their local studios.

-Carl Kingston and Nick Babb hosted Weekend Breakfast, with Tony Collins providing cover when required.
-Carl left the station in 2008, after presenting on Radio Aire and Magic 828 for 23 years.
+Carl Kingston left the station in 2008 and moved to Switzerland, after presenting on Radio Aire and Magic 828 for 23 years.

-Andy Siddell left the Magic Network in 2009 and moved to Canada, after being heard on Radio Aire and Magic 828 for around 21 years.
+Andy Siddell left the Magic Network in 2009 and moved to Canada, after being heard on Radio Aire and Magic 828 for 21 years.